clipmove/NotBlood/package/common/README.txt

    - Fix Beast state when leaving water sector
    - Restore unused fall animations for cultists
    - Shotgun/tommy gun cultists spawn spent shells (disabled in modern maps)
+   - Beast stomp attack will not deal damage if target is not standing on floor
 * Random cultist TNT
    - This will make cultists use a variety of random thrown sprites such as:
    - Napalm balls, proxy bundles, armed spray cans or pod projectiles